 The failure of a doctor to diagnose a patient’s condition may be grounds for a medical malpractice lawsuit.
 However, the question of whether misdiagnosis is considered medical malpractice in Maryland depends on the circumstances.
 The failure of a GP, a specialist or another medical professional to diagnose a condition is one of the most common types of medical malpractice.
 It can be heartbreaking if a doctor misdiagnoses a condition such as cancer and the mistake is only discovered when it’s too late to save the patient’s life.
 However, if a doctor makes an incorrect diagnosis and the patient suffers no harm from the mistake, the patient will be unsuccessful in a medical malpractice claim.

-If you think you suffered from an incorrect diagnosis or a family member experienced harm because of a delayed diagnosis or misdiagnosis, talk The Law Offices of Randolph Rice about a possible Maryland medical malpractice lawsuit.
+If you think you suffered from an incorrect diagnosis or a family member experienced harm because of a delayed diagnosis or misdiagnosis, talk The Rice, Murtha & Psoras about a possible Maryland medical malpractice lawsuit.
 Maryland misdiagnosis injury lawyer Randolph Rice explains whether or not misdiagnosis is considered medical malpractice in the state of Maryland.

 How Often Does Misdiagnosis Occur in Maryland?